Ratios of partition functions for the log-gamma polymer: Limits of ratios of point-to-line partition functions

 Combining these,

-where the $o(1)$ term tends to zero $\P$-a.s.
-Proceed as for the lower bound, this time choosing $ \theta(\uvec(h))<\lambda<\rho$ to show that the $Q^\lambda$-probability above vanishes exponentially fast.
-This completes the proof of Theorem \ref{tilt-thm}. \end{proof}
+where the $o(1)$ term tends to zero $\mathbb{P} $-a.s.
+Proceed as for the lower bound, this time choosing $ \theta(\mathbf{u}(h))<\lambda<\rho$ to show that the $Q^\lambda $-probability above vanishes exponentially fast.
+This completes the proof of Theorem \ref{tilt-thm}. \end{pf*}